RP-1106/Use-AI-for-ER-Diagram-Construction/README.md

 # University Database ER Diagram (Mermaid)

-This project demonstrates the design and visualisation of a **University Database Entity–Relationship (ER) Diagram** using **Mermaid ER syntax**.
+This project demonstrates the design and visualisation of a **University Database ER-Diagram** using **Mermaid ER syntax**.
 The ER diagram models core academic entities such as schools, departments, courses, professors, students, and enrollments, along with their relationships.
 The Mermaid code is rendered using an online Mermaid-compatible ER diagram visualisation website.

 ---